 Ransomware groups create malware that prevents you from making use of your own computer or accessing your information.
 These are very expensive threats and can cause dire collateral damage.
 For example, the Colonial Pipeline ransomware attack caused major supply chain disruptions along the US East Coast (source).

 The widespread use of mobile devices also poses a security risk.
 IoT devices such as smartphones, smartwatches, and even fitness trackers make it easier for hackers to use cyberespionage tools such as Pegasus.
 While this type of software is commonly only employed by governments and law enforcement, it has also been abused by other third parties.

 Mobile malware has become one of the top cyber security concerns.
 Mobile malware Trojans like FlyTrap and Triada can take advantage of social media, SMS phishing, or app store security controls to gain permissions on devices.

 Creating good habits: What can you do?

-To protect yourself from cyberattacks, you can start building a cybersecurity mindset with a few simple and effective habits.
+To protect yourself from cyberattacks, you can build a cybersecurity mindset with a few simple and effective habits.

 Use multi-factor authentication and manage your passwords

 To keep your devices, accounts, and networks secure, avoid using weak or old passwords.
-You can get into this habit by resetting your passwords regularly, which some companies have been requiring their employees to do every 3 months.
+You can get into this habit by resetting your passwords regularly, which some companies have required their employees to do every three months.